enso-org/hiring/positions/senior-react-developer.md

 # Senior TypeScript Developer
 Hi, we are Enso (Y Combinator S21) and we are hiring!
-To join our cloud team we are looking for a talented TypeScript/React developer.
-As a remote first company you could be working with us from either Europe or the USA.
-Drop us a message maybe you will be developing Enso with us next!
+We are looking for a talented TypeScript/React developer to join our cloud team.
+As a remote first company you could be working with us from Europe or the USA.
+Drop us a message!
+Maybe you will be developing Enso with us next!

 ## What is Enso?
 **From the business perspective**, Enso is a no-code interactive data transformation